 START TIME – The Kids Crit will start at 12:25pm.

 You can register on Monday between 11am and 12:00pm at the Richard Tom Foundation tent.

 11:00 am: Richard Tom Foundation Tents (on St. Paul St) open for check-in and on-site registration

 12:15 pm: Staging of Kids' Crit riders on St. Paul Street

 12:25 pm: Call to start line (first 7-8 year old event; second 9-11 year olds)

 1st Annual Kids' Crit was a Hit!

-Both kids' groups (ages 7-8 and 9-10) started with an "And they're OFF!!" and spun around the block on the tails of their pro rider escorts.
+Both kids' groups (ages 7-8 and 9-11) started with an "And they're OFF!!" and spun around the block on the tails of their pro rider escorts.
 What a thrill for these young riders to experience the encouraging shouts from cheering fans and parents and the official race announcers urging them on as they powered their bikes right through the finish line.
 Kids were stoked!
 As it was a 'fun ride' and not a race, all riders received a medal, presented by Burlington Mayor Miro Weinberger.
 The event ended with a silent auction for a kid's performance road bike, and a raffle including a variety of prizes from bike shorts, bike pump, T-shirts, to gift certificates and more.
-We will doing it all again for 2016.
-Parents can register their kids for free on Bikereg.

 Mark Haviland & Chris Milliman